-The treatment was originally developed by Neurimmune which, after entering a partnership with Biogen in 2007, granted Biogen the license for future development and commercialization of aducanumab.
-Since October 2017, Biogen is collaborating with Eisai to advance the clinical studies of aducanumab.
+The treatment was originally developed by Neurimmune, which, after entering a partnership with Biogen in 2007, had granted Biogen the license to further develop and commercialize aducanumab.
+Biogen had been collaborating with Eisai to advance the clinical studies of aducanumab since October 2017.

 How aducanumab works

 Alzheimer’s disease is a progressive neurodegenerative disorder characterized by deposits of protein structures called amyloid plaques and tau tangles in the brain, leading to brain cell death.

 Amyloid beta (Aβ) is normally present in the brain as a single protein, or monomer.
 In Alzheimer’s disease, however, it aggregates into clumps that can disrupt communication between brain cells and cause their death.

 Aducanumab is an antibody, a protein designed to interact with a specific target.
 Developed using Neurimmune’s proprietary Reverse Translational Medicine Platform, it works by targetting Aβ.
 It preferentially binds to the aggregated Aβ as it targets an epitope (a specific small piece of the protein recognized by the antibody) that is not normally accessible in the Aβ monomer.
 Through this interaction, aducanumab could reduce the number of amyloid plaques present in the brain.